 Understanding Johnson & Johnson's Unusual Options Activity

-On Tuesday, shares of Johnson & Johnson (NYSE:JNJ) saw unusual options activity.
-After the option alert, the stock price moved down to $163.98.
+Johnson & Johnson (NYSE:JNJ) shares experienced unusual options activity on Thursday.
+The stock price moved up to $165.53 following the option alert.

 - Sentiment: BULLISH